The Brain Experiences Perimenopause & Menopause Too

 It’s not just tiredness or distraction it’s a real, natural shift in how the brain processes and stores information

-Fused4Life Response: Theta and alpha audio entrainment have been shown to enhance hippocampal neurogenesis and memory retrieval (NIH, 2019).
-Fused4Life promotes deep, restful states that may support hippocampal resilience and cognitive regeneration over time.
+How Fused4Life Supports: Theta and alpha states have been linked with improved memory processing and emotional integration (NIH, 2019).
+Fused4Life promotes deep, restful states that may support hippocampal resilience and support cognitive resilience over time.

 Anterior Cingulate Cortex (ACC)